tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 Many countries are discontinuing funding to homeopathy for example France will end reimbursing of homeopathic patient by 2021, Spain in 2018 plans to ban homeopathy, etc. I was surprised to find homeopathy medicine in CVS, a common drugstore in the US.
 I came across the news that a lawsuit has been filed by the Center for Inquiry (CFI) against this practice<sup><a href='#fn:4' rel='footnote'>4</a></sup>.

 India is currently ruled by nationalist right-wing BJP government.
 Certain promotion of ancient cultures & practices like yoga is welcomed.
-However too much glorification on past like research on cows, urine, dung, homeopathy, Ayurveda, etc may not be best bet for India to remain competitive in research in 21st century<sup><a href='#fn:5' rel='footnote'>5</a></sup>.
+However too much glorification on past like research on cows, urine, dung, homeopathy, etc may not be best bet for India to remain competitive in research in 21st century<sup><a href='#fn:5' rel='footnote'>5</a></sup>.

 <div class='footnotes'><h3>Footnotes</h3><hr />
   <ol>